-The assignment: write a précis, in 800-1000 words (approximately four double-spaced pages), of the first two-thirds of “Reading: An Intertextual Activity,” by Robert Scholes.
-Your precis should cover Scholes’s essay through the top of page 28.
+So, it happened again.
+Your teacher assigned yet another paper to you.
+It sounds something like “write a précis, in 800-1000 words (approximately four double-spaced pages), of the first two-thirds of ‘Reading: An Intertextual Activity,’ by Robert Scholes.
+Your precis should cover Scholes’s essay through the top of page 28.”

 What the heck is going on here, what is a precis?